Rishi Sunak admits holding US green card while UK chancellor

 Sir Keir Starmer said Mr Sunak and his family will probably “be alright” in the cost-of-living crisis following revelations about the chancellor’s wife’s tax status.

-On Friday, Labour frontbencher Emily Thornberry pointed to the ministerial code – which mentions that the financial status of ministers’ spouses is relevant because “there can be a conflict of interest” – and suggested Mr Sunak “didn’t declare it properly”.
+Labour frontbencher Emily Thornberry, shadow attorney general, raised questions about whether Mr Sunak had followed the ministerial code – which mentions that the financial status of ministers’ spouses is relevant because “there can be a conflict of interest”.

+On Friday she suggested that Mr Sunak “didn’t declare it properly”, referring to Ms Murty’s tax status.

-But the Treasury denied that the code had been breached.
+But the Treasury denied that the ministertial code had been breached.
 “The chancellor provided a full list of all relevant interests when he first became a minister in 2018, as required by the ministerial code.

 “The Independent Adviser on Ministers’ Interests has confirmed that they are completely satisfied with the steps the chancellor has taken to meet the requirements of the Code.”